Hot flushes are sometimes a side effect of having low levels of hormones.

 Research shows that these drugs can be helpful in treating hot flushes in men with prostate cancer.
 Examples are venlafaxine and paroxetine.

 US studies have shown that Gabapentin can be helpful in controlling hot flushes.
+This is not licensed in the UK.

 Your doctor may consider these medicines for very severe hot flushes if other treatments have not helped you.